Judge L. Mark Bailey

 In 2004, Judge Bailey and his First District colleagues received the Indiana Bar Foundation Law-Related Education Award for their commitment to bringing oral arguments into community settings.
-In February of 2006, he served as the Distinguished Jurist in Residence at Stetson University College of Law; in 2007-08, he was the Moderator of the Indianapolis Bar Association’s Bar Leader Series; in 2009, he was designated an ASTAR Science and Technology Fellow and is a past Board Member of the Indiana Judges Association.
+In February of 2006, he served as the Distinguished Jurist in Residence at Stetson University College of Law; in 2007-08, he was the Moderator of the Indianapolis Bar Association’s Bar Leader Series; in 2009, he was designated an ASTAR Science and Technology Fellow.

 Judge Bailey was retained on the Court of Appeals in 2000 and 2010.
-His wife is a professor; the couple has two post college-age children.
+His wife is a professor; the couple has two adult children.